 Philosophically changing landscape.

-Just prior to the election, President elect Donald Trump, published his intentions for his first 100 days in office.
-It is insular and sequestered towards his take on American focused interests.
+Just before the election, President elect Donald Trump, published his intentions for his first 100 days in office.
+It is insular and sequestered towards his take on focused American interests.
 From building walls to encouraging non-renewable pollution builders like shale, oil, natural gas and coal, which will result in undermining climate rectification.
 Withdrawal from the Trans-Pacific Partnership is a boon many would welcome, as alternative RCEP will be far more beneficial to the Australian economy.

 Observations of Fascism.